 I grew up in Potters Bar, a small town in Hertfordshire.
 At school, I spent my lunch hours in the library under the guise of ‘doing homework’ but mostly reading novels, often of the Sweet Dreams variety, a series of American love stories for young adults with which I was perennially obsessed.
 After A-levels I left school to study fashion journalism at the London College of Fashion, where highlights included gatecrashing Paris Fashion Week and making an 80s-inspired catwalk outfit out of tissue paper.
 I spent the following few years interning at various magazines and newspapers while - less glamorously - working in Dorothy Perkins on a Saturday and at a motorway service station on a Sunday!

 I’ve had lots of different jobs over the years, from fashion assistant on a magazine (yes, all that work experience eventually paid off) to researcher on a home shopping channel and PA to a plastic surgeon.
 And somewhere in amongst all that, I pursued my lifelong dream of becoming an actor and went to drama school for a year.
 Although I graduated full of hope and enthusiasm, the realities of the business were harder than I’d imagined - when I met new people I held my head up high and told them I was an actor, but in reality I was working 9-5 as an office temp.

-Please do sign up to my newsletter if you’d like to hear more about what I’ve been up to, including my monthly favourites (books, films, TV series, hotels, restaurants, beauty products) as well as behind-the-scenes insights into the world of publishing and early access to events and news, both about UNCOUPLING and about my second novel, which will be hitting the shelves in April 2022!
+Please do sign up to my newsletter if you’d like to hear more about what I’ve been up to, including my monthly favourites (books, films, TV series, hotels, restaurants, beauty products) as well as behind-the-scenes insights into the world of publishing and early access to events and news, especially about my upcoming third novel, FIVE DAYS IN FLORENCE, out on 20th July 2023!

 Thanks so much for visiting my site!